 - Detailed explanation

-The objective of the overview is to state a description of the organization’s goals, and how those goals converge to meet its long-term and short-term objectives.
+I think the objective of the overview is to state a description of the organization’s goals, objectives and how those goals converge to meet its long-term and short-term objectives.
 An introduction to the requestor’s organization should be included here, along with some basic information about the requestor.
 It is very important that the vendor knows who the organization is by the end of this section, and that the document is an RFI.

 This section of the presentation should be the last in the order of the presentation and should give any last-minute details that still need to be mentioned.
 For example, clarifications can be given about the types of information that are not to be sought.